rosell-dk/htaccess-capability-tester/docs/API.md

 How does it work?
 - The first strategy is testing a series of features, such as `canRewrite()`.
 If any of them works, well, then the `.htaccess` must have been processed.
 - Secondly, the `canSetServerSignature()` is tested.
-It tests the "ServerSignature" directive.
-If this test comes out negative, it is highly likely that the .htaccess has not been read, as the directive is a core directive.
-So we return *failure*.
+The "ServerSignature" directive is special because it is in core and cannot be disabled with AllowOverride.
+If this test comes out as a failure, it is so *highly likely* that the .htaccess has not been processed, that we conclude that it has not.
 - Lastly, if all other methods failed, we try calling `crashTest()` on an .htaccess file that we on purpose put syntax errors in.
 If it crashes, the .htaccess file must have been proccessed.
 If it does not crash, it has not.
+This last method is bulletproof - so why not do it first?
+Because it might generate an entry in the error log.

 ### `canContentDigest()`
 ```yaml